 - W.H.
 (Joe) Knight (University of Washington School of Law)

-- Shelly Kurtz (University of Florida College of Law)
+- Sheldon F. Kurtz (Florida State University College of Law)

 - Rick Matasar (Chicago-Kent College of Law, New York Law School, and University of Florida College of Law)